dicebear/dicebear/apps/docs/pages/guides/how-do-i-set-a-gender/index.md

 ## Why there is no dedicated gender option

-Most DiceBear styles draw a face or head, not a whole body.
-A face shows very few features that clearly read as male or female, so there is no dependable set of traits a `male`/`female` switch could flip.
-The closest thing to an exception is facial hair, which grows mainly on men.
-Even that is a weak signal: many men are clean-shaven by choice, culture, or religion, and in many populations men naturally grow little facial hair, so a missing beard tells you nothing.

-Beyond facial hair, what reads as "masculine" or "feminine" depends on culture and personal taste.
-A hairstyle, a piece of clothing, or an accessory can mean something different depending on where and who you are.
-A built-in switch would have to settle on one fixed interpretation for everyone, and that would not fit every project or audience.
+Every DiceBear option names something that is drawn: a hairstyle, a beard, glasses, a hat.
+None of those features belongs to a gender.
+Whether long hair, a headscarf, or earrings reads as masculine or feminine is a matter of convention, and conventions differ by culture and by personal taste.

-DiceBear is used all over the world, in every kind of project, so it makes no assumptions about what a male or female avatar should look like.
+A `male`/`female` switch would have to settle on one such convention for everyone.
+DiceBear is used all over the world, in every kind of project, so a fixed mapping would be wrong for a good part of that audience, and the library would be the one deciding what a man or a woman looks like.
+That call belongs to your project, not to us.

+Facial hair is the feature that comes closest to a signal, and it still says little.
+People grow a beard or shave it for reasons of taste, culture, and religion, so its presence describes the drawing rather than the person.

 No option is tied to a gender unless the style's designer deliberately built it that way.
-The options describe features such as hair or glasses, not a gender.
+The options describe features such as hair or glasses, and what you make of them is up to you.